 This will make more dressing than you need for one caesar salad, but the good news is that it will last quite a while in your fridge.

-Assemble the Kale Caesar Salad
+Step 3: assemble your Kale Caesar Salad

 Now, all you need to do is add your dressing and massage it into the kale.
+A quick 30-second rub will do the trick and turn your tough, chewy kale into a soft and supple salad green.

-To finish, throw down some freshly-grated Parmesan cheese (or a vegetarian hard cheese of your choice) and toss it in with the salad.
-Then, top with crunchy Roasted Garbanzo Beans and / or croutons, and you are in business.
+To finish, throw down some freshly grated Parmesan cheese (or a vegetarian hard cheese of your choice) and toss it in with the salad.
+Then, top with crunchy Roasted Garbanzo Beans and/or croutons, and you are in business.

 Customize Your Kale Caesar